 With influences ranging from hip hop to zombie slasher movies, Hewlett emerged in the mid-1990s as co-creator of the zeitgeist-defining Tank Girl

 comic.
-With then-roommate Damon Albarn, he went on to create the unique cartoon band Gorillaz
+With then-roommate Damon Albarn, he went on to create the groundbreaking cartoon band Gorillaz.

 Since then, Hewlett has continued to collaborate with Albarn on projects including an elaborate staging of the Chinese novel Monkey: Journey to the West